Pastors, Staff, and Leadership

 Facilities Services Team

 Our week-to-week setup and cleaning services are currently shared by:

 CEFC is led by a board of elders.
 Senior and associate pastors are automatically on the board.
 In addition, the congregation elects several laymen to serve in this capacity for three-year terms.
 Currently, in addition to the pastors, the board includes:

 Deacons are elected officers at CEFC who have the responsibility of educating and encouraging CEFC attenders in mercy ministries and working to meet the physical needs of people in our church and area.
-Led by Chairman Rick Renninger, our current deacons are: Tim Forester, Paul Frisco, Travis Kurtz, Nate Saint, Gregg Vermeesch, Chris Wisler, and George Wood.
+Led by Chairman Rick Renninger, our current deacons are: Buddy Colmery, Tim Forester, Todd Frey, Paul Frisco, Travis Kurtz, Gregg Vermeesch, Chris Wisler, and George Wood.

 Trustees at CEFC are appointed by the elders and are charged with caring for our building and grounds.
-Current trustees include: Dave Albright, Kelly Culbert, Ryan Frey, Bill Fulbright, Pat Grab, Mark Lacey, Tom Mills, Luke Stoltzfus, and Scott Wildonger.
+Current trustees include: Dave Albright, Kelly Culbert, Ryan Frey, Bill Fulbright, Pat Grab (Chair), Mark Lacey, Luke Stoltzfus, and Steve Wisler.